 Whilst the particulars of DP13 are attached and will be work-shopped and detailed with the Council prior to this Ordinary Council Meeting, the fundamental change to current practice that is being sought (in conjunction with TPS8 amendments) is the acceptance that holiday accommodation is not an appropriate term for assessing accommodation given the typical clientele occupying short-stay accommodation and serviced apartments.
 By introducing the new terms short-stay accommodation and a tourist resort developers can be 'rewarded' with length of stay limitations being relaxed for building a quality resort, whilst developers seeking to accommodate transient workers for extended periods under the guise of a motel will be required to apply for a transient workforce accommodation facility and provide the commiserate level of amenity or have a length of stay restriction imposed.
-The second fundamental proposed change is a reduction to the car parking requirements for short-stay accommodation (including serviced apartments) which area considered too onerous.
+The second fundamental proposed change is a reduction to the car parking requirements for short-stay accommodation to the car parking requirements.